Keelhauled/HSPlugins/README.md

 ## Plugins

 #### BetterSceneLoader - [Download](DOWNLOADS/BetterSceneLoader.zip)
 Faster to use scene loader for Studio Neo.
+Scenes are loaded from `\UserData\studioneo\BetterSceneLoader`.
+`order.txt` in the aforementioned folder can be used to customize the order of the categories in the dropdown menu.
 *ModMenuManager is required to use this*.

 #### HideUI - [Download](DOWNLOADS/HideUI.zip)